LySabrina/Shopping-Cart/backend/README.md

 customer's payment lifecycle (ex. keep track of failed payment attempt and ensure customer is only charged once)

+### Canceling PaymentIntent
+Ex) Client heads to the checkout page with all their products inside their cart.
+The checkout page consists of Stripe's PaymentElements and the client secret given to them.
+Assume the client changes their mind and no longer wants to buy the products.

+To cancel a PaymentIntent, this must be done through the backend.
+The backend will handle the canceling of the created PaymentIntent.
+- User will send back the client-secret
+- Get the client secret and use the classes: (PaymentIntent, PaymentIntentCancelParams)
+- Cancel the payment
+  - Success: Return PaymentIntent Object
+  - Fail: Return an error (if PaymentIntent is already canceled or can not be canceled)

+**It's not possible to cancel a PaymentIntent through the client side (Stripe.js)**
 ## Spring
 Some unrelated Spring Security concepts I encounter while working: